semilleroCV/autonomous-navigation/README.md

 │    │
 │    └── utils.py      <- Useful functions
 │
+├── data             <- Data available and for work.
+│
 ├── notebooks          <- Jupyter notebooks.
 Naming convention is a short `-` delimited description, │   │
 │   │